Cinders was born on 16th October 2013 and is now in foster care.

 Each day she is becoming more and more confident with her new surroundings, she can be like a magpie and will have a go at pretending human trainers are actually hers and you will often find them on her bed with other household items!

 Cinders can be rather sneaky in a rather cute little way, she likes to sneak onto the settee and admire herself in the mirror, leaving wet nose Banksy prints!
 She loves being centre of attention and lots of cuddles/kisses from her human friends.
-A few manners still to be taught to her so she still appreciates she needs to share human company with other dogs too.
+A few manners still to be taught to her but our Cinders is making good progress.

 Love reading a newspaper?
 So does Cinders, perhaps you could share yours with her!
 Cinders loves to rip her favourite parts out of the paper and is very pleased with herself afterwards.
 Who needs scissors when Cinders is around!